sisrafilss/ts-todo-app/README.md

 # Welcome to the [TS-Todo-App](https://ts-todo-app-one.vercel.app/)

 This is a simple Todo App build with ReactJS with TypeScript.
+Click on this link [https://ts-todo-app-one.vercel.app/](https://ts-todo-app-one.vercel.app/) to visit the application.

 ## Features